Toronto Triumph

 The Toronto Triumph was a team in the Lingerie Football League that began play in the 2011–12 season.
 Based in Toronto, Ontario, they played their inaugural season at the Ricoh Coliseum.
 When they joined LFL Canada for the 2012 season, they played their home games at the Hershey Centre in Mississauga, Ontario.

 The Triumph ceased operations after the 2012 LFL Canada season.
-The team was historically one of the worst in the league, only winning a single game, and was marred by labor disputes and behavioral issues throughout its existence.
+The team was historically one of the worst in the league, only winning a single game, and was marred by labour disputes and behavioral issues throughout its existence.